The Rural Entrepreneurship Program is an L&E Clinic intiative intended to support entrepreneurship outside of Madison and Milwaukee.

 - second, to support law students interested in practicing in rural communities.

 Our program supports entrepreneurs by providing direct legal action and outreach.
 We do this in two ways: referrals to our services and Clinic Connect office hours.
+We also support policy initiatives in areas that directly affect rural entrepreneurs including broadband, cooperatives, and access to capital.

 We work with community partners to identify entrepreneurs that may need legal support and refer them to the L&E Clinic for free legal advice.